 Learn more: Customer Equity and Net Promoter Score

-- The dynamic growth of social media platforms like Facebook, Twitter, LinkedIn and other similar platforms like Instagram and Tumblr can be attributed to having a positive viral coefficient and the network effects that are leveraged when current customers use the products from a particular brand and share their usage stories with their friends and family.
+The dynamic growth of social media platforms like Facebook, Twitter, LinkedIn, and other similar platforms like Instagram and Tumblr can be attributed to having a positive viral coefficient and the network effects that are leveraged when current customers use the products from a particular brand and share their usage stories with their friends and family.

-Rarely do companies run out of business due to lack of products, it is the lack of customers that kill a business, more precisely the lack of a dynamic strategy to acquire new customers.
+Rarely do companies run out of business due to a lack of products.
+The lack of customers kills a business, more precisely, the lack of a dynamic strategy to acquire new customers.

 Learn more: 50+ FREE Product Surveys

-- A positive viral coefficient is a good indicator of an organization’s exponential growth and trajectory.
+- A positive viral coefficient is a good indicator of an organization’s achieving exponential growth and trajectory.
 This metric is the result of a good product itself.
 If a product is good, it will attract positive comments.
 So improving virality starts with improving the product.

 Learn more: What is Market Research?